-As competition in the modern business environment becomes more intense and organizations are under greater pressure to deliver value for their customers, business executives are increasingly migrating their IT infrastructures to the cloud.
-Instead of building a cloud environment themselves, third-party cloud service providers enable organizations to offload workloads into the cloud and bring new applications to market fast, all while maintaining a lean infrastructure that facilitates flexibility.
+As business competition becomes more intense and organizations are under greater pressure to deliver value, executives are increasingly migrating their IT infrastructures to the cloud.
+When choosing a third-party cloud service provider, organizations can offload workloads into the cloud and bring applications to market faster.

 Microsoft Azure has emerged as one of the predominant cloud service providers trusted by organizations across the world.
 In fact, according to Microsoft itself, more than 95% of Fortune 500 companies use Azure as their public cloud.
 A closer look at the benefits of Microsoft Azure makes it clear why.

-Microsoft Azure is one of the world’s leading public cloud services, providing users with a comprehensive range of cloud-based solutions that help them develop new applications and deploy them to the cloud quickly and inexpensively.
-Backed by a multi-layered security approach with almost 100 compliance offerings, organizations can use Azure to confidently and safely migrate their workloads to the cloud — no matter what industry or vertical.
+Microsoft Azure is one of the world’s leading public cloud services.
+It provides users with a comprehensive range of cloud-based solutions that help them develop new applications and deploy them to the cloud quickly and inexpensively.
+Backed by a multi-layered security approach with almost 100 compliance offerings, organizations can use Azure to migrate their workloads confidently and safely to the cloud — no matter what industry or vertical.

-Azure uses the SaaS-delivery model to enable customers to take advantage of the benefits of deploying to the cloud without needing to build the requisite cloud infrastructure, hire qualified personnel or front the costs of security and maintenance.
-It lets organizations increase their operational efficiency, shorten their time to market, and remain flexible in the face of sudden market changes, without adding costly layers to their organizational bureaucracy.
+Azure uses the SaaS-delivery model to enable customers to take advantage of the benefits of deploying to the cloud.
+This includes not needing to build the requisite cloud infrastructure, hiring qualified personnel or fronting the costs of security and maintenance.
+Additionally, it lets organizations increase their operational efficiency, shorten time to market, and remain agile.

 Azure is equipped with dozens of services that can be tailored to fit the needs of specific customer requirements.
 Here are some of the most widely used service families:

-Azure Analytics is a collection of several different subservices that collectively provide organizations with the tools they need to store, process, and analyze massive volumes of their data.
-From data stream processing to data integration and workflow orchestration, enterprises can host their entire big data infrastructures in Azure to extract maximum value from their data and drive optimal performance.
+Azure Analytics is a collection of several different subservices.
+This collectively provide organizations with the tools they need to store, process, and analyze massive volumes of their data.
+From data stream processing to data integration and workflow orchestration, enterprises can host their entire big data infrastructures in Azure.
+By doing this, they extract maximum value from their data and drive optimal performance.

 Artificial intelligence and machine learning capabilities provide users with pre-trained AI algorithms that can be tailored to fit the specific workflow and data processing needs of the organization.